k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

 **Example of an Error Handler in a Flow**

 1. Create a flow which divides a higher number by a lower number.
-Before the division in Stage 4, check that the lower number does not equal zero using the **Validation** **Error Handler** in Stage 3 of the flow.
+Before the division in Stage 4, using the **Validation** **Error Handler** in Stage 3 of the flow, check that the lower number does not equal zero.

    ![image](images/99_24_02.PNG)